rcls/discus/docs/README.md

 Overview
 ========

-It is a pure 8-bit Harvard architecture, with 8-bit code and data addresses, and a four entry stack.
+Discus is a pure 8-bit Harvard architecture, with 8-bit code and data addresses, and a four entry stack.
 There are four general purpose registers, one of which is the accumulator.
 It uses a 2.5 stage RISC pipeline (opcode fetch/branch, instruction execute, and writeback).
 There is an integrated dynamic RAM controller.
 The CPU totals 1283 transistors.
 Without the pipelining and DRAM refresh the count would be more like 1000.